AdityaAdaki21/OllamaRAG/README.md

 2. **Embedding Generation**: Each text chunk is transformed into a vector embedding using the specified embedding model.
 3. **Semantic Search**: When you ask a question, the system finds the most relevant chunks by embedding similarity.
 4. **Context-Aware Response**: The LLM generates a response based on your question and the retrieved context.
+5. **Model Keep-Alive**: A background thread keeps the models loaded in memory for faster responses.

 ## Advanced Configuration